2020 Blaine Girls Invitational

-- Any player or coach receiving two technical fouls in a game will be ejected and required to leave the building.
+- Any player or coach receiving two technical fouls in a game will be ejected for that day, and is required to leave the building.

 - Protests will not be honored.
 All disputes will be settled by game officials.
 Tournament director or volunteers have no control over officials.
 Sportsmanship concerns by player/coach/official can be brought to Tournament Director or Site Supervisor.

-Head-to-head competition between those teams will determine winner.
+- 2 TEAM TIE: Head-to-head competition between those teams will determine winner

 - 3 OR MORE TEAM TIE (see detailed steps below):